Most popular plant for bedding and in groups with extensive colour effects. Also used for plantings on graves and edgings.

 Bloom season - September - June

-Leaf / Flower color - Green / Shades of violet
+Leaf / Flower color - Green / Dark red with black centers

 Violas do better with stratification, a process of subjecting seeds to moist/cold treatment to break the seeds dormancy.
 Indoors, sow seeds into moistened soil or vermiculite and place in the refrigerator or freezer for about 5 days.
 After that: